Preview:

 Jim: So it actually saves my bacon-

-Jim: No, I, I’m glad she’s a list-maker-
+Jim: Oh, yeah.
+No, I’m glad she’s a list maker.

 Becky: Yeah.

-Becky: (laughs)
+Becky: (laughs) yeah.

-Becky: (laughs) Does she give you your own list?
+Becky: (laughs), does she give you your own list?

-Jim: Oh, no, not too often.
+Jim: Oh no, not too often.
 She’ll just ask very kindly, “Could you do such and such?”
-And then of course, she puts the reminders on that tower thing in the kitchen.
+And then of course she puts the reminders on that tower thing in the kitchen.

 John: Just to make sure.

 Jim: So it’s all fun.
-Um, you mentioned the four P’s of blessing, presence, possessions, perspective, and prayer.
+Um, you mentioned the four P’s of blessing, presence, possessions, perspective and prayer.
 Kind of fill those out.

-Becky: Yeah.
-Sure.
+Becky: Yeah, sure.
 These are the four ways that we can bless the people around us.
-I put them into these categories to make it easy to remember, but your presence is essentially, are you available for people?
+I put them into these categories to make it easy to remember.
+But your presence is essentially, are you available for people?
 Do you look them in the eye when you talk to them?
 Are you looking outside of yourself and seeing that there are people all around you who could benefit from your attention and from your love?

-Jim: Yeah, I’m feeling convicted by that right now, so.
+Jim: Yeah.
+I’m feeling convicted by that right now.
+So-

-Becky: Yeah.
-It’s very easy.
+Becky: It’s very easy.

-Jim: You look them in the eye? (laughs)
+Jim: … you look them in the eye? (laughs).

 Becky: When you’re talking to them.
 And I think of this with my children.